• Skip to content

 Use a cotton wool ball to wipe behind and around the outside of your baby’s ears.
 Don’t stick anything inside the ears.
 To wash your baby’s hair, gently splash water onto their head.
 Dry your baby’s hair by gently moving the towel back and forth across their scalp.

-Care and cleaning for your baby’s nails and umbilical cord
+How to care for your baby’s nails and umbilical stump

 Trim your baby’s nails using special baby nail scissors or an emery board.
 Have someone hold your baby while you trim.
 Or try trimming when your baby is asleep, in the highchair or listening to a favourite song.

-Wash your hands before cleaning your baby’s umbilical cord.
+Wash your hands before cleaning your baby’s umbilical stump.
 Clean the area with water.
-Make sure the stump is dry after bathing.
-To help the stump heal, avoid covering it with plastic pants or nappies.
+Make sure the area around the stump is dry after bathing.
+To help the stump heal, avoid covering it with pants or nappies.

-Fold nappies away from the stump if possible.
-Avoid touching the cord stump whenever possible.
+Fold nappies down and away from the stump if possible.

-To clean your baby’s labia, hold your baby’s legs apart and wipe between the labia with a wet cotton ball or soft washcloth to remove traces of poo.
-Start at the front and gently wipe backwards.
+To clean your baby’s vulva, wipe it with a wet cotton ball or soft washcloth to remove traces of poo.
+Start at the front and gently wipe backwards towards the bottom.

-To clean your baby’s penis, gently rinse the genital area with water while bathing.
+To clean your baby’s penis, gently rinse the genital area with water.
 Clean only the outside of your baby’s foreskin.
 Read more about genital care for babies.

 Give your baby some ‘nappy-free’ time.
 Air drying your baby’s bottom helps to prevent nappy rash.